dspsforms/dspsForms/GetStarted.md

 Then, open the files environment.prod.ts and environment.ts in your favorite text editor (such as Visual Studio Code).
 Do not use Word or similar programs because they may insert invisible characters.
 Supply the values that you see in those files.

 Next, go to backend/ and copy env.template -> .env  (notice the period).
 Open .env in a text editor, and supply the values for your system.
+If you don't have an SMTP server account, set EMAIL_NO_EMAIL=1 .
+This will ensure there are no emails sent.
+For smoother running, however, email notifications are helpful.

 5. In a terminal, from this folder, execute ./buildProd.sh